DPP7

-Dipeptidyl-peptidase 2 is an enzyme that in humans is encoded by the DPP7 gene.
+Dipeptidyl-peptidase 2 (sometimes also called Dipeptidyl-peptidase 7) is an enzyme that in humans is encoded by the DPP7 gene.

 The protein encoded by this gene is a post-proline cleaving aminopeptidase expressed in quiescent lymphocytes.
 The resting lymphocytes are maintained through suppression of apoptosis, a state which is disrupted by inhibition of this novel serine protease.
 The enzyme has strong sequence homology with prolyl carboxypeptidase and is active at both acidic and neutral pH.